josephAttia/rPlaceClone/README.md

 ## Usage

-1. Register an account or log in if you already have one.
-2. Start placing pixels on the canvas by selecting a color and clicking on the desired location.
+1. Start placing pixels on the canvas by selecting a color and clicking on the desired location.
-3. Collaborate with other users in real-time to create unique pixel art.
+2. Collaborate with other users in real-time to create unique pixel art!
-4. Use the undo feature to revert your actions or explore the canvas's history.

 ## Contributing